Att: Justin Bianchini

-Local couple Tom and Christine McLean will be taking steps in the right direction on Friday 3 October, for National Walk to Work Day (WTWD).
+Local resident Darren Jones will be taking steps in the right direction on Friday 3 October, for National Walk to Work Day (WTWD).

-“I had a stroke some years ago, and since then, have aimed to include walking into my day.
-National Walk to Work Day is the perfect time to stop making excuses, do something good for yourself and develop a new healthy habit of regular physical activity,” said Tom.
+“I run a small business in East Perth, Autorite Service Centre.
+It’s not really feasible for our staff to walk to work, but we will be taking a break from being under cars, covered in grease and taking a walk in the area, then having a healthy morning tea.
+National Walk to Work Day is the perfect time to stop making excuses, do something good for yourself and develop a new healthy habit of regular physical activity,” said Darren.

 National Walk to Work Day is held annually to remind all Australians that regular physical activity such as walking is a great way to not only avoid obesity but also a range of illnesses including high blood pressure and cholesterol, diabetes, arthritis and cancer.

 The facts speak for themselves.
 Access Economics estimates that productivity losses due to obesity are at $3.6 billion and a further $2 billion in health costs, while the combined financial costs of the obesity related ‘big three’ is $19.5 billion dollars per annum.
 (Diabetes $3 billion; cardio vascular disease $13.1 billion; and cancers $3.4 billion).
 Meanwhile, 23.8% of Type 2 diabetes and 21.3% of Cardio Vascular Disease is caused by obesity.
 Obesity and being overweight are also important causes of cancer, particularly cancers of the colon (11%), breast cancer in post-menopausal women (9%), uterus (39%), kidney (25%), oesophagus (37%) and gall bladder (24%)